MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/navigation-events.md

 ## Basic authentication

 An HTTP server may require [HTTP authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication).
 In this case there is a first navigation with all the same navigation events listed above.
-The HTTP server returns a 401 or 407 HTTP response and so the NavigationCompleted event has a corresponding failure and the WebView2 will render a blank page.
-Then the WebView2 will raise the `BasicAuthenticationRequested` event and potentially prompt the end user for credentials.
+The HTTP server returns a 401 or 407 HTTP response and so the NavigationCompleted event has a corresponding failure.
+The WebView2 will then render a blank page and raise the `BasicAuthenticationRequested` event which will potentially prompt the end user for credentials.

-If the `BasicAuthenticationRequested` event is cancelled, then there is no subsequent navigation and the WebView2 will remain navigated to the blank page.
+If the `BasicAuthenticationRequested` event is cancelled, then there is no subsequent navigation and the WebView2 will remain displaying the blank page.

 If the `BasicAuthenticationRequested` event isn't cancelled, the WebView2 will perform the initial navigation again, but this time using any provided credentials and you will again see all the same navigation events listed above.